 POSITION DESCRIPTION

 II.
-PROFESSIONAL COMPETENCE AND ACTIVITY (10% EFFORT)
+PROFESSIONAL COMPETENCE AND ACTIVITY (5%)

 III.
-UNIVERSITY AND PUBLIC SERVICE (0% EFFORT)
+UNIVERSITY AND PUBLIC SERVICE (5%)

 QUALIFICATIONS